rjain2470/lean-kg/README.md

 - networkx
 - matplotlib
 - plotly
-- google-colab (if you are running on Colab).
+- google-colab (if you are running on Colab)

 You can import all of the required libraries with the following code snippet.
 ```python